 7) The "Simpsons" live in Springfield, __, USA?

 It's a long-running joke on The Simpsons that the family lives in an unspecified American state.
 The show's creators chose the city of Springfield because there are dozens of cities with that name in the US.
-Over the years of the series, the show has given hints, and most believe it is in either Illinois or Portland.
+Over the years of the series, the show has given hints, and most believe it is in either Illinois or Oregon.

 6) Character inspirations and names

 Many of the show's characters are named after people in creator Matt Groening's life.
 Groening's parents are named Homer and Margaret, and he has two younger sisters named Lisa and Maggie.
 His mother's maiden name was Wiggum, which is also used in the show.
 Bart, meanwhile, was chosen because it is an anagram of "Brat."